Statelessness in REST APIs

 There are some very noticeable advantages of having REST APIs stateless.

-1. Statelessness helps in scaling the APIs to millions of concurrent users by deploying it to multiple servers.
-Any server can handle any request because there is no session related dependency.
+• Statelessness helps in scaling the APIs to millions of concurrent users by deploying it to multiple servers.
+Any server can handle any request because there is no session-related dependency.

-3. A stateless API is also easy to cache as well.
-Specific softwares can decide whether or not to cache the result of an HTTP request just by looking at that one request.
-There’s no nagging uncertainty that state from a previous request might affect the cacheability of this one.
+• A stateless API is also easy to cache as well.
+Specific software can decide whether or not to cache the result of an HTTP request just by looking at that one request.
+There’s no nagging uncertainty that the state from a previous request might affect the cacheability of this one.
 It improves the performance of applications.

 Reference: Roy T. Fielding on Stateless